Skip to main content

 stk list starter

-The stk list starter command lists the Starters available.
-You have two options:
+The stk list starter command displays the available Starters in the terminal.

 1. List Starters from a Workspace available to your account.
-In this case, you must be inside a Workspace.
-To do this, execute the command stk use workspace before listing the Starters.
+To do this, first access the Workspace with stk use workspace.

-2. List Starters outside of a Workspace.
-After executing the command, you need to specify the Studio and the Stack you want.
+2. List Starters outside a Workspace by specifying the Studio and the Stack after running the command.

-You can access the Starter's name, type, and description.
-The system also notifies you if a Starter or content is deprecated with the "deprecated" tag.
+You can see the Starter name, type, and description.
+The command also marks deprecated Starters or content with the "deprecated" tag.

 Usage